numericalalgorithmsgroup/dfols/README.rst

 Cartis, C., Fiala, J., Marteau, B. and Roberts, L., `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41.

+If you use DFO-LS for problems with constraints, including bound constraints, please also cite:

+Hough, M. and Roberts, L., `Model-Based Derivative-Free Methods for Convex-Constrained Optimization <https://arxiv.org/abs/2111.05443>`_, *arXiv preprint arXiv:2111.05443*, (2021).

 Requirements
 ------------
 DFO-LS requires the following software to be installed: